shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 Tools: None

-Saving Throws: Choose two from Strength, Dexterity, Constitution, Intelligence, Wisdom, Charisma
+Saving Throws: Your chosen spellcasting ability, and one other ability of your choice: Strength, Dexterity, Constitution, Intelligence, Wisdom, or Charisma

 Skills: Arcana and one other skill that uses your chosen spellcasting ability